 Benefits for the College Ambassadors

-Well, compensation… right?
-There are a few benefits to taking a position as a college ambassador for a company and compensation is certainly one of them.
-While some programs offer merchandise and product purchasing perks, many programs pay hourly, others pay commission based (merchandise circulated, leads generated) and in some cases, they can even pay a salary.
+Compensation is the most obvious benefit for college ambassadors to take the job.
+However, compensation looks different to each brand.
+Some programs offer merchandise and product purchasing perks.
+Many programs pay hourly.
+Others pay commission based (merchandise circulated, leads generated).
+And, some programs even provide a salary.
 According to Indeed, the average compensation for a student brand ambassador is about $10.50 an hour.
-That pay is similar to many retail or university jobs that are often offered for students and can be a helpful extra income to anyone taking a full class load.
+That pay is similar to many retail or university jobs, providing helpful extra income to anyone taking a full class load.

-Another positive for these sorts of positions is professional growth and exposure.
-Not only can one gain business-related skills that can be applied later in your professional life, but they will gain familiarity with the top U.S. and even internationally based companies and brands.
-Forming these relationships can be extremely beneficial (as well as a resume boost) when it comes time to join the workforce.
+Another advantage of these sorts of positions is professional growth and networking.
+Not only can college brand ambassadors gain business-related skills that can be applied long after they graduate, but they gain familiarity with prominent national or even international companies.
+Needless to say, these types of relationships can be extremely beneficial (resume boosters!) when it’s time to join the workforce.

-Lastly, time management is a key aspect of any college student’s life, whether it be done well or poorly.
-Taking a job as a college brand ambassador or campus rep often gives one the flexibility that traditional jobs would not.
-A majority of these positions will be remotely based, so most of the tasks will rely on your ability to achieve goals and perform them either on your own or with a small team of other reps on your campus.
-If done correctly, these types of jobs can coincide effectively with a student’s full-time class schedule.
+Lastly, time management is a key aspect of any college student’s life.
+Taking a job as a college brand ambassador or campus rep provides flexibility that traditional jobs don’t.
+A majority of these positions are remotely based, so most of tasks rely on a student’s ability to achieve goals and perform them alone or with a small team of other reps on campus.
+With solid time management skills, these types of jobs can coincide effectively with a student’s full-time class schedule.

 College Ambassador Programs

-Apple is a hugely successful American-based technology company, widely known for producing items such as the iPhone, iMac and MacBook, iPad, and more.
-Apple thrives on repeat customers, releasing new versions of their products nearly every year, causing many of its customers to update to a new Apple product annually.
+Apple is a hugely successful American-based technology company, known for producing items such as the iPhone, iMac and MacBook, iPad, and more.
+The brand thrives on repeat customers, releasing new versions of products nearly every year, causing many customers to update to a new Apple product annually.

-Apple often uses its brand ambassadors in line with its own marketing strategy, which is the use of product demonstration, or education on their products.
-Because the company relies on repeat customers, having qualified representatives in reach of their college demographic is vitally important to providing the service that each Apple customer is meant to experience.
+Apple uses brand ambassadors in line with its marketing strategy, centering activities around product demonstration or education on their products.
+Because the company relies on repeat customers, having qualified representatives on college campuses is vitally important.
+College reps help provide the high level of customer service that each Apple user is meant to experience.

 - Event Planning